joe-engalan/VMKata/README.md

 Add a coin return for rejected coins and returned coins Valid coins go into the coin slot
 Invalid coins go into the coin return
+Add a Display
+The Display will show INSERT COINS when the coin slot is empty The Display will show the value of the coins in the coin slot if not empty